 In April 2018, police arrested a suspect after more than 30 years: Joseph James DeAngelo.
 DNA was integral to his arrest.

 On April 25, 2018, police announced they had arrested a suspect in the Golden State Killer case.
 Joseph James DeAngelo, 72, was booked without bail after investigators linked his DNA to DNA evidence from the Sacramento area.
-DeAngelo is booked on two counts of first-degree murder with special circumstances and further charges may be forthcoming.
+DeAngelo was booked on two counts of first-degree murder with special circumstances.

 In May of 2018, prosecutors led by the District Attorney's office in Santa Barbara County filed four counts of capital murder against Joseph James DeAngelo for the deaths of two Santa Barbara/Goleta-area couples in 1979, and two others who were killed in 1981 not far away.
 He's also believed to be linked to a fifth area murder.